 Editor’s note: The World Art News reached out to a world-renowned art appraiser, prof. Mikhail Tamoikin, Ph.D. to find out the potential value of the Shigir Idol.
 This is his answer:

 “To professionally and above all scientifically appraise this rare historic artifact, which is without a doubt one of the greatest archeological world treasures, is not an easy task and would take my team approximately one month to do.
 Interestingly enough we just may undertake such an endeavor as I myself have long wanted to find out its potential market value.
 Appraisal of cultural rarities, in accordance with the International Valuation Standards (IVS), is a serious matter requiring a systematic and transparent approach.
 Until we start analyzing all available information about the Shigir Idol and putting that data through our mathematic TES Valuation Technology I really can’t give you a precise value of this rarity, and I like to give precise values, this is something we pride ourselves on.
 I can however, unofficially, make an educated prediction based on preliminary data that the likelihood of the Shigir Idol being worth more than $100 million is very high.
 I wouldn’t be surprised even at a half a billion valuation (or higher) once all the data is accounted for.
 We could be talking about one the most valuable artifacts in existence.”

-If prof. Tamoikin chooses to undertake the valuation of this 12,000-year-old wooden carving.
-He agreed to disclose his official numbers here on WAN.
-For the first time, the world will know the value of the Shigir Idol, and it will be published exclusively on The World Art News.
+Furthermore, prof. Tamoikin stated that, should he choose to undertake the valuation of this 12,000-year-old wooden carving, he will disclose his official numbers here on The World Art News.

 The World Art News (WAN) is not liable for the content of this publication.
 All statements and views expressed herein are only an opinion.
 Act at your own risk.
 No part of this publication may be reproduced without written permission. © The World Art News